Iowa State Fair Straw Poll: 2019 Results

 In 2019, the State Fair saw a record-setting attendance of just under 1.2 million people over the course of its 11-day run.
 The Straw Poll result was published on August 19, 2019.
 On the Republican side, in total 1,976 votes were cast for 2 candidates.
 On the Democratic side, there were 24 candidates listed in the presidential poll and 2,118 votes cast.
-Iowa Secretary of State Paul Pate said, this Straw Poll has historically been a "pretty good" indicator for the outcome of "the race", despite it being only the second time the straw poll had been conducted.